Forging-ahead/Forging-ahead/README.md

 - 👋 Hi, I’m @Forging-ahead
-- 👀 I’m a student and there is a long and difficult road i need to go through.
+- 👀 I’m a student from SCU and there is a long and difficult road i need to go through.
+- 📞 My phone number is `18808305455` and the email is `p6649103@163.com`.

 <!---